- A native fishery is a complex, multi-dimensional food chain.

 - Healthy, stable Great Lakes native fisheries mean a healthy, stable commercial and recreational fishing industry and freshwater ecosystem.

 - The Great Lakes Project is helping restore native fish populations through restocking efforts, restoring spawning areas and addressing pervasive threats such as invasive species.

 In the Great Lakes, native fisheries are the foundation of a $4 billion commercial and recreational fishing industry, as well as a living indication of the health of the entire freshwater system.

 Habitat loss, overfishing and the rapid rise of invasive species have changed Great Lakes native fisheries in drastic and often remarkably swift ways.
 These changes have had a significant bearing on local economies and overall ecological health of the lakes.

-The arrival of non-native species—such as alewives and zebra and quagga mussels—virtually wiped out cisco, whitefish and other species at the middle of the food web.
+The arrival of non-native species—such as alewives and zebra and quagga mussels—have harmed populations of cisco and other species at the middle of the food web.
 These invasions drastically reduced fish populations at both the bottom and top of the web.
 In turn, they led to a significant decrease in the commercial fishing industry throughout the region.